alfathsurya/btcflash/README.md

 ## FLASH BTC TRANSACTION (Core Network) Version 10.0.2 Full Version is an open-source software sends fake btc to any node (exchanger, peer-to-peer wallet, open-source, ledger wallet).
 MONEY BACK Guarantee.

+#### BTC Flashing Transaction (Core Network) is a software that allows to send bitcoin fake on the blockchain networks.
+BTC Flash software is 100% annonymous and secured with TOR Integrated.

 ### The features of FLASH BTC TRANSACTION (Core Network) Full Version

 -Work in all countries, no ip address restriction